atrex66/io-samurai/README.md

    ```

 ## Support
-- **Notes**: I'm putting time and energy into this project, please support me on patreon or buy a ready-made io-samurai card from me.(not required)
+- **Notes**: I'm putting time and energy into this project, please support the project on patreon or buy a ready-made io-samurai card from me.(not required)
 - **Patreon**: Join our community at [patreon](https://www.patreon.com/c/user?u=43314769).

 ## License